VitorPChaves/AirCnC/README.md

-# omnistack-week
+# AirCnC

+- Coffee & Code
-This project is based on the Airbnb app.
+- This project is based on Airbnb's app
-But for developer companies to book spots for other developers to code.
+- But instead of house bookings, the app provides offices for companies and developers to code.